Network and Wi-Fi

 04

-The draft should focus on practical reliability: visible documentation, clear ownership, recurring review, and troubleshooting steps.
-Avoid speed, uptime, or coverage guarantees.
+Practical reliability depends on visible documentation, clear ownership, recurring review, and repeatable troubleshooting steps.
+Speed, uptime, and coverage guarantees are not implied.

 • Performance symptoms